Cuban music to stay home

 Daniel Bárcenas, guitarist of the band Rapzodia, says “with the online concerts the musicians can calm down a little the frustration caused by the cancellation of all the events in which we were going to participate.
 It is a good form of entertainment since people are taking refuge in the internet, but the prices to access are still very expensive; so it is perfectly understandable that people want to invest their time or data in other things. "

-In the background and in the shadows, as in adventure films, is the Cuban Telecommunications Company (Etecsa, in Spanish), which has long been the target of communication complaints, especially on digital platforms.
-Hundreds of netizens have expressed their disagreement with the still high prices and the slow connection in Cuba, controversies that from time to time reach peaks.
-Citizen complaints abound, that despite what some believe little are thinking about political militancy.
-Associated with these shows (which we know are not exactly a priority in the lives of many Cubans) phrases like "I hope I have mobile data to be able to see any of these concerts" jump.
-The #BajenLosPreciosDeInternet tag, by the user @ClientesEtecsa , managed to position itself for several days last year as a trend on platforms such as Twitter and Facebook.
+In the background and in the shadows, as in adventure movies, is the Cuban Telecommunications Company (Etecsa), which has long been the target of complaints regarding communication, especially on digital platforms.
+Hundreds of netizens have shown their disagreement with the still high prices and the slow connection in Cuba, controversies that from time to time reach peaks.
+Citizen claims abound, that despite what some believe, few are thinking of political militancy.
+Associated with these shows (which we know are not exactly a priority in the lives of many Cubans) phrases such as “I wish I had mobile data to be able to see one of these concerts” pop up.
+The label #LowerInternetPrices, by the user @ClientesEtecsa, managed to position itself for several days last year as a trend on platforms such as Twitter and Facebook.
 Today revives the claim in times of the new coronavirus.

-Víctor Cárdenas is a Cuban singer-songwriter and comedian, one of the many users who right now finds the best information and leisure route on the internet, for the ways of interaction that can be catalyzed, for the vitality of Facebook groups, for people virtual you discover with related interests, by the so-called challenges, tremendous creativity, collective ingenuity.
+Víctor Cárdenas is a Cuban singer-songwriter and comedian, one of the many users who right now finds in the networks the best means of information and leisure, due to the forms of interaction that can be catalysed, due to the vitality of groups on Facebook, due to people that you discover with similar interests, for the so-called challenges, tremendous creativity, collective ingenuity.

 “You can have all this from the tranquility and security of your home, but the issue of access to the Internet by mobile data is still controversial.
 If we take into account Etecsa's average Cuban salary-price relationship, it is not uncommon for there to be a feeling of nonconformity among users and be a constant reason for protest", he explains.